agorakit/agorakit/docs/dev/queries.md

-How to manage unread count of discussions ?
+#How to manage unread count of discussions ?

+Check The query helper for the current (working) solution.

 Here is an interesting proposal : http://forum.kohanaframework.org/discussion/comment/35092#Comment_35092